 Spa Thermal Park and Riverbank Recreational and Scenic Reserve

-The Spa Thermal Park and Riverbank Recreational and Scenic Reserve is a wonderful way to relax in Taupo and take a bath in a less crowded hot spring.
+is a wonderful way to relax in Taupo and take a bath in a less crowded hot spring.
 After a short walk through the spacious park you will find the swimming directly at the inlet to the river.
 The place is beautiful, well signposted, and following the trail can be reached in Huka Falls.
 The only problem is that the hot spring is small and can give the chance (as in my case) to have more than one family at the time having fun.
 When taking this small waterfall in winter, everything else comes with ice water.

 At first, you arrive a little suspicious because there is only a small fountain next to the river with a few holes in the rocks.
 The water of the river is icy, but the font gets too hot.
 There are some points that are not easily accessible because it gets too hot.
 After you get used to the temperature, you will not find the chance to leave all the way up to the free pool.
 After a short walk through the spacious park you will find the swimming area directly at the inlet to the river.